Sea Folk Sing is a two year production by Ideas Test and SparkedEcho, exploring North Kent’s maritime and folklore history through singing.

 To discuss further, contact Lucy Medhurst at email@example.com

 In Year 1 of Sea Folk Sing, the focus was on exploring the theme of reconciliation as November marked 100 years since the end of the First World War.
 How well do we know the local stories of that time?
 As we look to the next 100 years, what have we learned about peace and reconciliation?
 Performances of ‘Never Again’, a new piece of music by local composer Emily Peasgood, took place in venues and public outdoor spaces across the area.
-Below is a performance of ‘Never Again’ which was live streamed from The Mess Deck at Historic Dockyard Chatham.
+The Kent Community Rail Partnership were instrumental in supporting the performances and you can see wonderful footage of ‘Never Again’ over on their website.

 The workshops which fed into the making of ‘Never Again’ also culminated in a series of podcasts.
 These podcasts explore different elements of the reconciliation process through conversations between the musician artists who delivered the workshop series and Sea Folk Sing Artistic Director Tania Holland Williams.
 You can access the podcasts below.